LostBeard/SpawnDev.BlazorJS/README.md

         // Call a private synchronous method in a WebWorker thread using an Expression Console.WriteLine(await WebWorkerService.TaskPool.Run(() => WorkerMethod(WebWorkerService.InstanceId)));

-        // Call a public async method in a WebWorker thread using am Expression, specifying the registered service to call via a Type parameter (as well as the return type)
+        // Call a public async method in a WebWorker thread using an Expression, specifying the registered service to call via a Type parameter (as well as the return type)
         Console.WriteLine(await worker.Run<IMyService, string>(myService => myService.WorkerMethodAsync(WebWorkerService.InstanceId)));

         // Call a public async method in a WebWorker thread using am Interface Proxy